 That’s quite the opposite of your first boss, Mr. Zanuck?

 That is very good [laughs].
-My advise would be: start with yourself.
+My advice would be: start with yourself.
 Don’t try to act and be something that you’re not, or that you think is interesting, or because that’s what the public wants.
 And when you get to play a character, put your own personality in it, your own emotion, lend it to that character and then go with the character.
 Don’t try to do anything phony.
 Don’t say, ‘James Dean, Marlon Brando or Daniel Day-Lewis did it this way.’
 Start with yourself and be yourself.
 That’s the main thing.
-And then you got to act, audition, work hard at it, do theatre, act in the best circumstances you can.
+And then you get to act: audition, work hard at it, do theater, and act in the best circumstances you can.
 If you can bear to do something else, do it.
 Because as dedicated and as talented as you might be, the odds are against you at being successful.
 The odds are that you are frustrated for the rest of your life.
 So if there’s anything else that you would like to do, it may be better that you do that.
 Chances that you can earn a living out of being a performer are very small.

 Who were the actors you looked up to when you started out?